William Colby: Death

 On April 27, 1996, Colby set out from his weekend home in Rock Point, Maryland, on a solo canoe trip.
 His canoe was found the following day on a sandbar in the Wicomico River, a tributary of the Potomac, about 0.25 mi from his home.
 On May 6, Colby's body was found in a marshy riverbank lying face down not far from where his canoe was found.
 After an autopsy, Maryland's Chief Medical Examiner John E. Smialek ruled his death to be accidental.
-Smialek's report said that Colby was predisposed to having a heart attack or stroke due to "severe calcified atherosclerosis" and that Colby likely "suffered a complication of this atherosclerosis which precipitated him into the cold water in a debilitated state and he succumbed to the effects of hypothermia and drowned".
+Smialek's report said that Colby was predisposed to having a heart attack or stroke from "severe calcified atherosclerosis" and that Colby likely "suffered a complication of this atherosclerosis which precipitated him into the cold water in a debilitated state and he succumbed to the effects of hypothermia and drowned."

-Colby's death triggered conspiracy theories that his death was due to foul play.
-In his 2011 documentary The Man Nobody Knew, Colby's son Carl suggested that his father suffered from guilt over his failings as a father to one of his daughters and committed suicide.
-Carl's step-mother and siblings, as well as Colby's biographer Randall Woods, criticized Carl's portrayal of Colby and rejected the allegation that the former CIA director killed himself, saying it was inconsistent with his character.
+Colby's death triggered conspiracy theories that his death had been caused by foul play.

+In his 2011 documentary The Man Nobody Knew, Colby's son Carl suggested that his father suffered from guilt over his failings as a father to one of his daughters and so committed suicide.
+Carl's step-mother and siblings, as well as Colby's biographer Randall Woods, criticized Carl's portrayal of Colby and rejected the allegation that the former CIA director killed himself and said that it was inconsistent with his character.